-Former CEO of the SAS airline, Jan Carlzon (70), recently revealed what had made his career so successful: His wish to make his parents proud.
+Former CEO of the SAS airline, Jan Carlzon, revealed what had made his career so successful: His wish to make his parents proud.
 In the 1980s, Carlzon, then the world’s youngest airline boss, became known for rescuing SAS from decline, significantly by putting a smiling face on all its employees in a powerful drive to remove artificial boundaries among employees and between the company and its customers.
 Under Carlzon’s first year at SAS, the airline went from being hopelessly unreliable to being Europe’s most punctual airline with a modern decentralised management approach.
 After completing his work with SAS, Carlzon went on to start and lead several highly successful modern businesses and being a much sought-after speaker.
 His chief aim of life is obviously not the wealth that automatically comes with his job but something else of a higher order: To serve and to please.
 This caring person has proven to the world that it is quite possible to be around wealth and still remain open to subtler potentialities.
 Today Carlzon continues to spread his message of no artificial boundaries – for free, doing the world a great service.
 In the same way, if we remain open to the essential source of potentialities we shall be able to enjoy the world consummately while doing some good to it, lose nothing, and avoid getting trapped in the end.

 A shoe-shine man eyes your shoes and looks no further.
 A sportsman sizes up your entire physique.
 A teacher may quietly mark your manners.
 The wealthy will assess your financial potential.
 All judge others by their own yardstick.
 Those who ideate on consciousness will keep expanding their own and others’ potentialities until they become the supreme creative potentiality itself.
 As you think – so you become.

 Socioeconomically, physical wealth is never in infinite supply and should be rationally shared.
 This is set forth in PROUT’s first fundamental principle.
 The wise person utilise his or her wealth for its true worth in an ongoing quest to realise fresh potentialities.
 The source and essence of all potentialities is consciousness.
-Living in that consciousness – living that consciousness – is true progress and utilising one’s wealth and potentialities to that effect is proper utilisation.
+Living in that consciousness – living that consciousness – is true progress and utilizing one’s wealth and potentialities to that effect is proper utilization.